RPT-UPDATE 1-New Zealand/Australia Morning Call-Global markets

 OIL

-NEW YORK - Brent crude oil futures slid to a four-month low
+NEW YORK - U.S. crude oil futures fell by nearly $2 on

 For a full report, double click on